-- (2) Deficiency relating to the operation of ICFR A deficiency relating to the operation of ICFR exists when a properly designed component of ICFR does not operate as intended.
+- (4) Reportable deficiency 2) Deficiency relating to the operation of ICFR A reportable deficiency relating to the operation of ICFR exists when a properly designed component of ICFR does not operate as intended, and therefore would cause a reasonable person to doubt that ICFR provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP.
 For example, if an issuer's ICFR design requires two individuals to sign a cheque in order to authorize a cash disbursement and the certifying officers conclude that this process is not being followed consistently, the control may be designed properly but is deficient in its operation. - (3) Compensating controls versus mitigating procedures If the certifying officers identify a component of ICFR that does not operate as intended they should consider whether there is a compensating control that addresses the financial reporting risks that the deficient ICFR component failed to address.
 If the certifying officers are unable to identify a compensating control, then the issuer would have a deficiency relating to the operation of ICFR.